netdata/netdata/packaging/installer/README.md

 The `kickstart.sh` script:

-- Detects the Linux distro and installs the required system packages for building Netdata after asking for confirmation
+- Detects the Linux distro and installs the required system packages for building Netdata after asking for confirmation.
-- Downloads the latest Netdata source tree to `/usr/src/netdata.git`
+- Downloads the latest Netdata source tree to `/usr/src/netdata.git`.
-- Installs Netdata by running `./netdata-installer.sh` from the source tree
+- Installs Netdata by running `./netdata-installer.sh` from the source tree.
-- Installs `netdata-updater.sh` to `cron.daily`, so your Netdata installation will be updated daily
+- Installs `netdata-updater.sh` to `cron.daily`, so your Netdata installation updates daily.
 - Outputs details about whether the installation succeeded or failed.

 **Available options:**

 You can customize your Netdata installation by passing options from `kickstart.sh` to `netdata-installer.sh`.
-With these options you can change the installation directory, enable/disable automatic updates, choose between the nightly (default) or stable channel, enable/disable plugins, and much more.
+With these options, you can change the installation directory, enable/disable automatic updates, choose between the nightly (default) or stable channel, enable/disable plugins, and much more.
 For a full list of options, see the [`netdata-installer.sh` script](https://github.com/netdata/netdata/netdata-installer.sh#L149-L177).

 Here are a few popular options: